Voltage VBC Mission Statement:

 In addition, Voltage VBC believes that all athletes are first and foremost students.
 All athletes will be expected to maintain passing grades in all subjects.
 Voltage VBC believes that all athletes need to learn to manage their studies and extra-curricular activities in a responsible fashion.
 Parents are encouraged to help their daughters learn to make quality choices with their available time.

-The club season generally runs from November to April, with the exception of the teams qualify to play after the season.
+The club season generally runs from November to April, with the exception of the teams qualifying to play after the season.
 Practices during the holiday season will vary as determined by the club administration.

 All athletes will be required to participate in practices in order to participate in the tournaments.
-Voltage VBC believes that all players will be given equal opportunities to improve their existing skills and learn new skills during practices.
+Voltage VBC believes that all players will be given equal opportunities to improve their existing skills and learn new skills during practice.

 In Voltage VBC we understand that as parents we would like to see our daughter playing the entire tournament, this is because most of the time we don’t understand the role each athlete is playing in the game and it is easy to start comparing your children with other players.

 Players will be training by position, and they need to master that position in order to have success in the game, while some players are able to play more than one position according to their skill level.
-Players will play in some cases around, front row or back row only, according to the position that they will be trained.
+Players will play in some cases around, front row, or back row only, according to the position that they will be trained.

 Coaches are responsible for determining playing time and court positions for athletes.
 Parents are not permitted on the court during matches unless specifically requested by the coaches to assist in some capacity.
 Should a parent wish to discuss an athlete’s playing time, position, or any other issue they should request a meeting with the coach before or after practices, not at matches.